remipichon/voc/Readme.md

 gitlab-runner register --non-interactive --name $name --url $url --registration-token $token --executor docker --docker-network-mode $docker_network_mode --docker-tlsverify=false --docker-image $image --docker-privileged true --docker-disable-cache false
 ````

-## Why is it not building ?
-If you don't need a remote docker, remove 'node_remote_docker' from docker-compose.yml to skip building the image

 ### Several remote Docker
 So far not supported out of the box:
-* copy and adapt _Docker-node-remote-docker_
+* copy _Dockerfile-node-remote-docker_ and adapt 'remoteDockerClientCert/*.pem'
-* copy and adapt _node_remote_docker_ from _docker-compose.yml_ and adapt it (build context and image name)
+* in _docker-compose.remote.yml_ copy _node_remote_docker_ and adapt 'context' and 'image' name.
-* add another runner using that image
+* add another runner using that image OR specify which remote image to use in .gitlab-ci.yml